UsnikB/NNPong/README.md

-# Test 1 for Learning Rate
+# Test 2 for Learning Rate
-For this test, We took
+For the second test, We took

 Number of Nuron: 400

-Learning Rate - 1e-3
+Learning Rate - 1e-2

 # NNPong